EvelinaAleksandrova/Softuni-ReactJS-Project-Cooking-Recipes/README.md

 <!-- # DEMO-->

-# Technologies and libraries used in this project:
+# Technologies and libraries used in this project
 - HTML
 - CSS
 - JavaScript